 Our goal is to rethink the role and responsibilities of business in creating a sustainable society.
-As part of this mission, we have launched the #thinklist: a quarterly list of the most influential faculty thinkers on issues of responsible business in social media.
+As part of this mission, we have launched the #thinklist: a list of social media’s most influential faculty thinkers on issues of responsible business.

 We hope that the #thinklist will spark off conversation and inspiration around the role of social media in responsible business research.
 Aside from its practical utility in helping you to find out who to follow, the #thinklist also celebrates the activities of those who are truly shaping our field.
 These are the movers and shakers in the academic world who are breaking out of the ivory towers and leading key debates in social media.

 These are the current top 20 key thinkers (compiled October 2019):